-Frank Evert is the president of Water Without Borders and a life time resident of Duchess County, New York.
+Frank Evert, founder of Water Without Borders, passed away in September 2015 of pancreatic cancer.
+Frank was a life time resident of Duchess County, New York.
 While attending the Arlington School District at the age of 13, his parents and teachers noticed that he had difficulty reading print.
 His parents brought him to a local eye doctor who prescribed bifocals to.
 At that time, this was unusual for a child of that age.
 After a few years Frank's vision deteriorated and the glasses were not keeping up with his loss of vision.
 His mother and father took him to New York City to a renowned doctor in that field.
 The doctor told his parents that their child was "faking the symptoms to get more attention."
 With this news, Mr. and Mrs. Evert were surprised with what the doctor said.
 For the most part they listened to the doctor who was considered "New York Cities' best".

 At the age of about seventeen, Frank left school and went to work for a friend of the family who had a construction business.
 After an automobile accident, Frank went to another eye doctor.
 Sadly, that is when the hard truth was given to him.
 Frank was told that he had a disease called Macular Degeneration, and that he would most likely be totally blind by the time he was in his forties.
 At that point he was declared legally blind.
 Frank gave up his driver's license then.
 This made it hard to get back and forth to work, but with help from his friends and family he kept working.